Breadway/ExterminatorGame/README.md

 ## 🎮 Game Overview

-**VERMICIDE** is a top-down 2D pixel-art roguelike featuring "intentionally broken" character progression.
+**Hazard Pay** is a top-down 2D pixel-art roguelike featuring "intentionally broken" character progression.
 Players choose from 4-5 unlockable exterminators, each with overpowered mechanics balanced by meaningful constraints, to clear procedurally arranged industrial sectors.

 ### How to Play
 1. **Navigate** through 25 procedurally arranged rooms (Sectors) with branching paths